syncfusion-content/js-api-docs/api/js/ejSpreadsheet.md

 ### allowFreezing `boolean`
 {:#members:allowfreezing}

 Gets or sets a value that indicates whether to enable or disable freeze pane support in Spreadsheet.
-After enabling this feature, you can use freeze top row, freeze first column and freeze panes options.
+By enabling this feature, you can use freeze top row, freeze first column and freeze panes options.

 #### Default Value
-* false
+* true

 #### Example